 For the Classic version, the CPU requirement is even lower.

-I believe that there is a huge disparity between the CPUs recommended for a PC build for WoW.
+I believe there is a huge disparity between the CPUs recommended for a PC build for WoW.

 In all reality, AMD Ryzen 7 2700X is an outright overkill for most AAA games, let alone a light MMORPG title such as World of Warcraft.